richpeck/exception_handler/README.md

 </p>

 <p align="center">
 <strong>Because <i>ExceptionHandler</i> hooks directly into the <a href="https://github.com/rails/rails/blob/4-0-stable/actionpack/lib/action_dispatch/middleware/show_exceptions.rb">ActiveDispatch::ShowExceptions</a> middleware, NO bloat is introduced into your app.
-This is EXTREMELY important as it means ExceptionHandler is completely unobtrusive - PLUG AND PLAY:</strong>
+This is EXTREMELY important as it means ExceptionHandler is completely unobtrusive (PLUG AND PLAY):</strong>
 </p>

 ![Exceptions handled by the ActiveDispatch::ShowExceptions Middleware][middleware]